Try the Full Power of Brosix with 10% lifetime discount!

 • Give new employees time to learn the ropes and encourage questions.
 You may be surprised at a new hire’s willingness to offer questions simply by encouraging them to ask.

-[TIP: Don’t forget to communicate your remote work policy with your new hires.
-Don’t have one?
-Use this template to craft the ideal remote work policy for your team.]
+[TIP: Don’t forget to communicate your remote work policy with your new hires to ensure they are able to communicate and work effectively with the other members of your team.]

 Every business has goals.
 But does your team know them?
 Communicate business goals and objectives with the team as soon as they’re established.
 Then make sure they’re clearly visible.

-There’s nothing like the authenticity of a good ole’ face-to-face powwow.
-Getting together in-person without the pressure of deadlines is a great way to help everyone relax.
-It makes it easier to discuss tasks, shared challenges, or even just weekend plans.
+There’s nothing like the authenticity of a good old face-to-face powwow.
+Getting together in person without the pressure of deadlines is a great way to help everyone relax.
+This type of communication makes it easier to discuss tasks, shared challenges, or even just weekend plans.

-Set aside time for face-to-face communication, like a team lunch or a Friday morning coffee.
+Set aside time for one-on-one meetings, like a team lunch or a Friday morning coffee.
 Providing time for casual conversation improves your employees’ social skills, mental health, and well-being.
 It’ll also pay dividends for their ability to communicate work-related issues.

-If your company’s entirely remote, get the team together once or twice per year.
+If your company is entirely remote, get the team together once or twice per year.
 Companies like Zapier organize yearly meet-ups to spend quality time together and share ideas.

 In the meantime, establish a virtual break room.